rekog-labs/mcp-nest-auth-starter/README.md

 ## Getting Started

-The fastest way to get started is to deploy the project on by clicking the button below to deploy:
+The fastest way to try out Remote MCP servers with built-in authentication is by deploying on Railway with the template below:

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/deploy/G6BLGK?referralCode=XAdIhJ)